Melvin-klein/algone/docs/index.md

 Algone is a **machine learning** and **data science** library written in C.

-**Please, don't use Algone in production**.
-The library comes with any guarantee that it will work properly.

 Contributions are open and welcome for every one 😁

 ## Organisation of the documentation

 * [Get started](getting_started/installation.md) - Get an overview of how the library works.
-* [Tutorials](tutorials/mnist.md) - Learn step by step how to solve classic machine learning problems.
+* [Tutorials](tutorials/mnist.md) - Learn step by step how to solve toy machine learning problems.
-* [References](references/networks.md) - Get the description of all elements available in Algone library.
+* [References](references/networks.md) - Get the description of all available elements in Algone library.
 * [Download](https://github.com/Melvin-klein/algone/releases) - Download the library.

+!!! warning ""

+    **Please, don't use Algone in production**.
+The library comes with any guarantee that it will work properly.

 ## Installation